What is Portfolio Standard Deviation?

 Assuming a Portfolio comprising of two assets only, the Standard Deviation of a Two Asset Portfolio can be computed using Portfolio Standard Deviation Formula:

-- Find the correlation between the assets in the portfolio (in the above case between the two assets in the portfolio).
+• Find the correlation between the assets in the portfolio (in the above case, between the two assets in the portfolio).
 Correlation can vary in the range of -1 to 1.

-Let’s understand the portfolio standard deviation calculation of a three asset portfolio with the help of an example:
+Let’s understand the portfolio standard deviation calculation of a three-asset portfolio with the help of an example:

 Calculating Portfolio Standard Deviation of a Three Asset Portfolio

-1) – Flame International is considering a Portfolio comprising of three stocks, namely Stock A, Stock B & Stock C.
+1) - Flame International is considering a Portfolio comprising three stocks, namely Stock A, Stock B & Stock C.

 Brief Details provided are as follows: